seedvalue/SimpleSpriteAnimator/README.md

 - Once, with allow play other animation when current “once animation” is end (can disable/enable if need).
 For example we have “attack animation”, when attack is finished its need play “idle”.

+## Its support lot of animations per object.
+Have DEMO scene for know how it work.
+1 player have animations run, idle, attack, etc… For example we have “attack animation”, when attack is finished its need play “idle”.